aclemons/emailrelay/doc/reference.md

     Enables verification of the CNAME within the remote SMTP server's certificate.

-*   \-\-close-stderr (-e)

-    Causes the standard error stream to be closed soon after start-up.
-This is useful when operating as a background daemon and it is therefore implied by `--as-server` and `--as-proxy`.

-*   \-\-connection-timeout &lt;time&gt; (-U)

-    Specifies a timeout (in seconds) for establishing a TCP connection to remote SMTP servers.
-The default is 40 seconds.

-*   \-\-debug (-g)

-    Enables debug level logging, if built in.
-Debug messages are usually only useful when cross-referenced with the source code and they may expose plaintext passwords and mail message content.

-*   \-\-dnsbl &lt;config&gt;

-    Specifies a list of [DNSBL][] servers that are used to reject SMTP connections from blocked addresses.
-The configuration string is made up of comma-separated fields: the DNS server's transport address, a timeout in milliseconds, a rejection threshold, and then the list of DNSBL servers.

-*   \-\-domain &lt;fqdn&gt; (-D)

-    Specifies the network name that is used in SMTP EHLO commands, `Received` lines, and for generating authentication challenges.
-The default is derived from a DNS lookup of the local hostname.

-*   \-\-dont-serve (-x)

-    Disables all network serving, including SMTP, [POP][] and administration interfaces.
-The program will terminate as soon as any initial forwarding is complete.

-*   \-\-filter &lt;program&gt; (-z)

-    Runs the specified external filter program whenever a mail message is stored.
-    The filter is passed the name of the message file in the spool directory so that it can edit it as required.
-The mail message is rejected if the filter program terminates with an exit code between 1 and 99.
-Use `net:<tcp-address>` to communicate with a filter daemon over the network, or `spam:<tcp-address>` for a spamassassin spamd daemon to accept or reject mail messages, or `spam-edit:<tcp-address>` to have spamassassin edit the message content without rejecting it, or `exit:<number>` to emulate a filter program that just exits.

-*   \-\-filter-timeout &lt;time&gt; (-W)

-    Specifies a timeout (in seconds) for running a `--filter` program.
-The default is 300 seconds.

-*   \-\-forward (-f)

-    Causes spooled mail messages to be forwarded when the program first starts.

-*   \-\-forward-on-disconnect (-1)

-    Causes spooled mail messages to be forwarded whenever a SMTP client connection disconnects.

-*   \-\-forward-to &lt;host:port&gt; (-o)

-    Specifies the transport address of the remote SMTP server that is used for mail message forwarding.

-*   \-\-forward-to-some

-    Allow forwarding to continue even if some recipient addresses on an e-mail envelope are rejected by the remote server.

-*   \-\-help (-h)

-    Displays help text and then exits.
-Use with `--verbose` for more complete output.

-*   \-\-hidden (-H)

-    Windows only.
-Hides the application window and disables all message boxes, overriding any `--show` option.
-This is useful when running as a windows service.

-*   \-\-idle-timeout &lt;time&gt;

-    Specifies a timeout (in seconds) for receiving network traffic from remote SMTP and POP clients.
-The default is 1800 seconds.

-*   \-\-immediate (-m)

-    Causes mail messages to be forwarded as they are received, even before they have been accepted.
-This can be used to do proxying without store-and-forward, but in practice clients tend to to time out while waiting for their mail message to be accepted.

-*   \-\-interface &lt;ip-address-list&gt; (-I)

-    Specifies the IP network addresses or interface names used to bind listening ports.
-By default listening ports for incoming SMTP, POP and administration connections will bind the 'any' address for IPv4 and for IPv6, ie.
-    `0.0.0.0` and `::`.
-Multiple addresses can be specified by using the option more than once or by using a comma-separated list.
-Use a prefix of `smtp=`, `pop=` or `admin=` on addresses that should apply only to those types of listening port.
-Any link-local IPv6 addresses must include a zone name or scope id.
-Interface names can be used instead of addresses, in which case all the addresses associated with that interface at startup will used for listening.
-When an interface name is decorated with a `-ipv4` or `-ipv6` suffix only their IPv4 or IPv6 addresses will be used (eg. `ppp0-ipv4`).

-*   \-\-localedir &lt;dir&gt;

-    Enables localisation and specifies the locale base directory where message catalogues can be found.
-An empty directory can be used for the built-in default.

-*   \-\-log (-l)

-    Enables logging to the standard error stream and to the syslog.
-The `--close-stderr` and `--no-syslog` options can be used to disable output to standard error stream and the syslog separately.
-Note that `--as-server`, `--as-client` and `--as-proxy` imply `--log`, and `--as-server` and `--as-proxy` also imply `--close-stderr`.

-*   \-\-log-address

-    Adds the network address of remote clients to the logging output.

-*   \-\-log-file &lt;file&gt; (-N)

-    Redirects standard-error logging to the specified file.
-Logging to the log file is not affected by `--close-stderr`.
-The filename can include `%d` to get daily log files; the `%d` is replaced by the current date in the local timezone using a `YYYYMMDD` format.

-*   \-\-log-time (-L)

-    Adds a timestamp to the logging output using the local timezone.

-*   \-\-no-daemon (-t)

-    Disables the normal backgrounding at startup so that the program runs in the foreground, without forking or detaching from the terminal.
-On Windows this disables the system tray icon so the program uses a normal window;
-    when the window is closed the program terminates.

-*   \-\-no-smtp (-X)

-    Disables listening for incoming SMTP connections.

-*   \-\-no-syslog (-n)

-    Disables logging to the syslog.
-Note that `--as-client` implies `--no-syslog`.

-*   \-\-pid-file &lt;pid-file&gt; (-i)

-    Causes the process-id to be written into the specified file when the program starts up, typically after it has become a background daemon.

-*   \-\-poll &lt;period&gt; (-O)

-    Causes forwarding of spooled mail messages to happen at regular intervals (with the time given in seconds).

-*   \-\-pop (-B)

-    Enables the POP server listening, by default on port 110, providing access to spooled mail messages.
-Negotiated TLS using the POP `STLS` command will be enabled if the `--server-tls` option is also given.

-*   \-\-pop-auth &lt;file&gt; (-F)

-    Specifies a file containing valid POP account details.
-The file format is the same as for the SMTP server secrets file, ie. lines starting with `server`, with user-id and password in the third and fourth fields.
-A special value of `/pam` can be used for authentication using linux [PAM][].

-*   \-\-pop-by-name (-J)

-    Modifies the spool directory used by the POP server to be a sub-directory with the same name as the POP authentication user-id.
-This allows multiple POP clients to read the spooled messages without interfering with each other, particularly when also using `--pop-no-delete`.
-Content files can stay in the main spool directory with only the envelope files copied into user-specific sub-directories.
-The `emailrelay-filter-copy` program is a convenient way of doing this when run via `--filter`.

-*   \-\-pop-no-delete (-G)

-    Disables the POP DELE command so that the command appears to succeed but mail messages are not deleted from the spool directory.

-*   \-\-pop-port &lt;port&gt; (-E)

-    Sets the POP server's listening port number.

-*   \-\-port &lt;port&gt; (-p)

-    Sets the port number used for listening for incoming SMTP connections.

-*   \-\-prompt-timeout &lt;time&gt; (-w)

-    Specifies a timeout (in seconds) for getting the initial prompt from a remote SMTP server.
-If no prompt is received after this time then the SMTP dialog goes ahead without it.

-*   \-\-remote-clients (-r)

-    Allows incoming connections from addresses that are not local.
-The default behaviour is to reject connections that are not local in order to prevent accidental exposure to the public internet, although a firewall should also be used.
-Local address ranges are defined in [RFC-1918][], RFC-6890 etc.

-*   \-\-response-timeout &lt;time&gt; (-T)

-    Specifies a timeout (in seconds) for getting responses from remote SMTP servers.
-The default is 1800 seconds.

-*   \-\-server-auth &lt;file&gt; (-S)

-    Enables SMTP server authentication of remote SMTP clients.
-Account names and passwords are taken from the specified secrets file.
-The secrets file should contain lines that have four space-separated fields, starting with `server` in the first field; the second field is the password encoding (`plain` or `md5`), the third is the client user-id and the fourth is the password.
-The user-id is [RFC-1891][] xtext encoded, and the password is either xtext encoded or generated by `emailrelay-passwd`.
-A special value of `/pam` can be used for authentication using linux PAM.

-*   \-\-server-auth-config &lt;config&gt;

-    Configures the SMTP server authentication module using a semicolon-separated list of configuration items.
-Each item is a single-character key, followed by a colon and then a comma-separated list.
-A 'm' character introduces a preferred sub-set of the built-in authentication mechanisms, and an 'x' is used for blocklisted mechanisms.
-Use one 'm' list and one 'a' list for mechanisms to advertise before and after the activation of TLS.

 *   \-\-server-tls (-K)

     Enables TLS for incoming SMTP and POP connections.
 SMTP clients can then